 Background Check Reports

-Federal criminal record searches discover criminal court file information, accessed via one or more of the 94 U.S. federal district courthouses located throughout the nation.
+Federal criminal record searches discover criminal court file information.
+Mobile Health accesses this information via one or more of the 94 U.S. federal district courthouses located throughout the nation.
 These searches are conducted for crimes involving violations of federal law (e.g., money laundering, counterfeiting, racketeering, crimes committed across states lines, etc.).
 Federal criminal record searches are conducted at the specific U.S. district court covering the region where an applicant has resided.
 Searches are typically conducted to reflect the most recent 7-year period of court record information.

 Mobile Health conducts statewide criminal record searches in states that permit the legal dissemination of criminal record information by individual state repositories.
 Crimes reported may include felonies, misdemeanors and traffic violations.
 Due to legal restrictions, however, some states do not allow repositories to disseminate criminal record data.
 In other cases, those states that permit dissemination may require fingerprint cards or a special authorization form.

-The proprietary, national criminal record database we utilize contains more than 300 million criminal record files.
-Information in this national criminal record file is compiled from a variety of sources, including local law enforcement, statewide criminal record repositories, states’ departments of correction records, state parole and probation records, local public records sources, etc. The national criminal file, therefore, may uncover criminal information in multiple states/jurisdictions where the applicant has had no previous address history.
+The proprietary national criminal record database we utilize contains more than 300 million criminal record files.
+The database compiles information in this national criminal record file from a variety of sources, including local law enforcement, statewide criminal record repositories, states’ departments of correction records, state parole and probation records, local public records sources, etc. The national criminal file, therefore, may uncover criminal information in multiple states/jurisdictions where the applicant has had no previous address history.
 The Enhanced National Criminal Search also includes sexual offender data from 50 states.

 Please note: we recommend that the National Criminal Search be used in conjunction with a physical/real-time search of the local, county, or federal court records.